klevison/AccordionTableViewController/README.md

 Finally, install it by running ```pod install```.

-If you don't use CocoaPods, import the all files from "Classes" directory to your project(iOS7+).
+If you don't use CocoaPods, import the all files from "Classes" directory to your project.

 ## How to use it?